 If you have heard a wolf howl in your area, then you may have heard dogs in your area reply.
 Dogs do respond to wolves using a similar howl.
 Dogs and wolves do seem to understand each other.

-Many dogs howl to attract attention, and dogs that are left alone sometimes exhibit this behavior.
-However, there are differences in the style of communication between a dog and a wolf.
+Many dogs howl to attract attention, and dogs left alone sometimes exhibit this behavior.
+However, there are differences in communication style between a dog and a wolf.

 Wolves and dogs share the same body language when interacting with other members of their species.
 Bowing, chasing each other, pacing, growling, and showing teeth are similarities between both species.
 Howling is another form of communication that dogs and wolves share.